ada-mp/Numerical-Analysis/README.md

 # Numerical-Analysis
-Assignments of the Numerical Analysis discipline, attended in the 1st semester of 2024
+Assignments of the Numerical Analysis course, attended in the 1st semester of 2024